What is a Sunscription? What am I paying for?

 Can I end my Sunscription Agreement early if I am still eligible?

-If you are eligible but no longer wish to participate, we recommend you transfer your Sunscription to another eligible person.
-Otherwise you may cancel your Sunscription early by giving us 90 days notice and paying the Optional Early Cancellation fee of $150.
-As a reference point, the average annual savings is about $100.
+If you are still eligible but no longer wish to participate, we recommend you transfer your Sunscription to another eligible person to help us keep the Solar Garden full.
+Otherwise, you may cancel your Sunscription early by giving us 90 days notice.
+There is no cancellation fee.

 What does US Solar need from me?